Tending to Tradition* A Practice of Spiritual Leadership

 As we do this work, we remember that the very same practices can contain both gifts and harms.
 The practice of covenant, for example, can be practiced in truly liberatory ways, but the people who brought this idea to New England from Europe thought of the covenant as between only themselves and their god, neglecting to bring the same spirit of mutuality and reciprocity to the indigenous people of the land.
 So, we need to repair the harm of that oppressive understanding of covenant, even as we explore the liberatory potential of covenant.
 Being a people of faith means we need to continually tend our tradition, bringing nourishing seeds to harvest, weeding and pruning that which is harmful, and making repair where it is needed.

-*We have used a different name for this practice in the past, and have recently shifted our language away from words that might cause harm, especially to people of African and Asian descent.
+*In the past, we called this practice "Binding to Tradition."
+We renamed the practice to shift our language away from words that might cause harm, especially to people of African and Asian descent.

 "Tending to Tradition" Posts From Our Practice Makes Possible Blog